-Over the past year we’ve been listening closely to our customers’ demands and paying attention to changing market trends.
-The people have spoken and it’s clear they want more color and texture choices, more warranty options, and a continued high standard of quality.
-We are introducing several new colors and finishes to satisfy the increased appetite for metal.
+Bridger Steel has been listening closely to its customer's demands and staying current with ever-changing market trends.
+Our customers have spoken and it’s clear they want more color and texture choices, more warranty options, and a continued high standard of quality.
+We are constantly introducing new colors and finishes to satisfy the increased appetite for metal.

-For years the Imperial Inn, an old motor inn on Main Street in Downtown Bozeman, sat empty; a relic from an era gone by.
-This prime real estate needed a new vision and a modern direction, which is exactly what architect Eric Nelson, from Think Tank AIA, saw when he and his business partner, architect Brian Caldwell, purchased the building.
+For years the Imperial Inn, an old motor inn on Main Street in downtown Bozeman, MT, sat empty; a relic from the past.
+This prime piece of real estate needed a new vision and a modern direction, which is exactly what architect Eric Nelson, from Think Tank AIA, saw when he and his business partner, architect Brian Caldwell, purchased the building.

 When Adam Pulasky joined the team at Bridger Steel in the general production department he had fourteen years of blacksmithing under his belt, fashioning horse shoes, custom latches and signs for customers and friends.
 His attention to detail and experience working with metal made him an obvious choice for fabrication.
 Adam quickly learned how to weld and now makes custom pieces to support the production department.